0xAb031n0uR/ctf-writeups/ieee/B!inded!.md

 ```
 and i got Wrong password so our column name is flag

-i modified my previse script to got the flag
+I modified my previse script to get the flag

 ```python